Gross Dollar Retention (GDR)

 What's Gross Dollar Retention (GDR)?

 Gross Dollar Retention measures how much of your starting recurring revenue you keep ignoring any expansion.
 It isolates the downside risk by focusing solely on contraction (downgrades) and churn (cancellations).
-Because expansions are excluded, GDR answers the brutal question: How sticky is my existing ARR if no one upsells?

 Unlike Net Dollar Retention, which nets expansion against churn, GDR can never exceed 100 %.
 When GDR falls, you know revenue is leaking even before factoring in upsells.